AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 ## Method 2: Expressed Consent

-Operating your store in [cookie restriction mode](https://docs.magento.com/user-guide/stores/compliance-cookie-restriction-mode.html) requires visitors to express their consent before any cookies can be saved to their computers.
+Operating your store in [cookie restriction mode](#cookierestrict) requires visitors to express their consent before any cookies can be saved to their computers.
 Unless consent is granted, many features of your store are unavailable.
 For example, if Google Analytics is available for your store, it can be invoked only after the visitor has granted permission to use cookies.

-## Cookie Restriction Mode
+## Cookie Restriction Mode {#cookierestrict}

 When Cookie Restriction Mode is enabled, visitors to your store are notified that cookies are required for full-featured operations.
 Depending on your theme, the message might appear above the header, below the footer, or somewhere else on the page.
 The message links to your privacy policy for more information, and encourages visitors to click the Allow button to grant consent.
 After consent is granted, the message disappears.

 Your [privacy policy](https://docs.magento.com/user-guide/stores/privacy-policy.html) should include the name of your store and contact information, and explain the purpose of each cookie that is used by your store.
-To learn more, see: [Cookie Reference](https://docs.magento.com/user-guide/stores/cookie-reference.html).
+To learn more, see: [Cookie Reference](#defaultcookies).

 >[!NOTE]
 >